 We will allow medications to be brought to school when it is essential e.g where it would be detrimental to a child or young person's health if the medicine was not administered during the 'school day'.
+The medication must have been prescribed by a medical professional

-Wherever possible, parents / carers are advised to request that any prescription is such that the child / young person does not need to take any medication whilst at school e.g. a dose-frequency of 3 times per day rather than 4 times per day dose.
+Wherever possible, parents/carers are advised to request that any prescription is such that the child does not need to take any medication whilst at school e.g. a dose-frequency of 3 times per day rather than 4 times per day dose.

 We will only accept medication in its original container and with the prescriber's instructions for administration if the medication is prescribed.
+All medicines will be stored in either the School Office or the Nursery Building medical cabinet.